 - Shared documentation platform

 Since those early days we’ve made a lot of progress on all these fronts.
-We now have a living and breathing system that’s divided into five front-end packages, a documentation platform, and a Sketch toolkit that the designers use.
+We now have a living and breathing system that’s divided into six front-end packages, a documentation platform, and a Sketch toolkit that the designers use.